ros-drivers/rosserial/rosserial_vex_cortex/README.md

 catkin_make install # this will generate folders in the workspace that contain executable scripts.
 ```

-# Usage Example (Linux)
+# Hello World Example
-This will show you how to run the "hello world" example PROS project.
-Plug in the VEX Programming cable to the computer and the joystick, plug the VexNet keys into the Cortex and the joystick.
-Power cycle the Joystick and Cortex between cortex downloads for optimal usage.
+This will show you the process for connecting the VEX Cortex with ROS.
+Set up the physical download connection by plugging in the VEX Programming cable to the computer and the joystick, and then pluging the VexNet keys into the Cortex and the joystick.
+Between downloads, power cycle the Joystick and Cortex for optimal usage.

-### Step 1 : Run the ROS instance
+### Step 1: Run the ROS instance
 open a terminal window and run:
 ```bash
 source /opt/ros/melodic/setup.bash # or replace melodic with your corresponding ROS version name roscore
 ```
-this will start ROS on the host linux machine.
+this will start ROS on the host Linux machine.

 ### Step 2: get the VEX Cortex to talk
 This step generates a PROS project with the necessary includes for ROS to talk to the VEX Cortex, and then downloads the "Hello World" program onto the Cortex.